LINNIhub/LINNIhub/README.md

 if game.Players.LocalPlayer.Name == "youkhuoo" then
 Whitelisted = true
 end

 if game.Players.LocalPlayer.Name == "ovo_dashaby" then
 Whitelisted = true
 end

+if game.Players.LocalPlayer.Name == "131hyl" then
+Whitelisted = true
+end
 if Whitelisted == true then